 You probably remember this fuzzy dog with excellent parental instincts from the Disney version of Peter Pan.
 That cute ball of fur is a St. Bernard.
 Dogs from this breed are just as warm, adorable, and responsible in real life.

 St. Bernards are incredibly loving, laid-back, and gentle, making them excellent canine partners if you plan on keeping more pets around.
-They’re among the dog breeds with calm temperament and caring demeanor that will look after your emotional needs, and their ample size is perfect for cuddles.
+They’re among the dog breeds with calm temperament and caring demeanor, making them an amazing choice as service pups for kids with autism.
+This breed will look after your emotional needs, and their ample size is perfect for cuddles.

 Bullmastiffs may look like fierce defenders of the kingdom with their muscular build, but they belong to a naturally large breed and love snuggling.